WeustiS/ashby-hackathon/README.md

 - train_autoencoder, train_large.py are the primary training scripts
 - dataset, dataset_eval are the dataset files
 - models/{coatnet, transf} are the primary model files
+- shapy.py work on SHAP values for feature importance/selection

 ## Slides